 As the most shocking images from all over the world play repeatedly on our screens, we start to form a poor opinion of our own species and ultimately of ourselves.

-Weird fact: The best predictor of articles that go viral is how angry they make us.
-No wonder we find so many things to be angry about all over social media.
+Weird fact: the best predictor of articles that go viral is how angry they make us.
+No wonder we find so many things to be angry about on social media.

 Life Post the Media Nightmare